 This one is a little more complex because it has two parts – the efforts of local authorities to prevent shark attacks and the attacks that happened anyway.

-The lead sentence summarizes both parts perfectly.
+The topic sentence summarizes both parts perfectly.
 This way, it also dictates the structure of the paragraph.

 Whenever you use sentence structure “despite A, nevertheless B,” you are creating two parts that are antagonistic to each other.